psaelens/homestead/readme.md

-# Laravel Homestead
+# NETeO Development Environment

-The official Laravel local development environment.
+The Development Environment of NETeO is based on Laravel Homestead

 Official documentation [is located here](http://laravel.com/docs/homestead?version=4.2).